 Fall 2020 Boy Scout Eagle Project.
 17 year old Derrick Krasnansky is remodeling the porch in front of our beehive oven on the east side of the house to a more colonial period style for his Eagle Scout project.
 His project involved deconstructing the old porch, replacing a shake roof, laying a slate floor, painting etc. His involvement is a family affair.
 His older brother remodeled our museum rooms several years ago for an Eagle Scout project.
 His dad is our museum curator.
 And his deceased grandfather was a long time friend and member of the society loaning the tools on display in our Tool Museum Room.

 Spring 2020 Thanks to an estate for a bequest of more than $1000.

-The Society is pleased and proud to announce we have received a $3000 History Partnership Program Grant for program year 2019 from the Somerset County Cultural and Heritage Commission.
+November 2019 The Society is pleased and proud to announce we have received a $2000 History Partnership Program Grant from The NJ Historical Commission, which is administered by the Somerset County Cultural and Heritage Commission for 2020.